• Skip to primary navigation

 Dynamic Tripod Grasp – 5-6 Years Old

 By the time your child hits kindergarten, they will use the most mature grasp, the dynamic tripod/quadruped grasp.
-They will use the tips of their fingers on the writing utensil and also hold the crayon/pencil more at an angle than vertical.
+They will use the tips of their fingers on the writing utensil and also hold the crayon/pencil more at an angle than vertically.
 This is much like an adult grasp.

 Their finger movements are also dynamic, which means they move back in forth without any forearm or minimal wrist movement (the arm will be resting on the table or writing surface instead of floating above).
-This grasp is also referred to as a 3-finger grasp, the first 2 fingers on the pencil while resting on the middle finger.
+This grasp is also referred to as a 3-finger grasp, with the first 2 fingers on the pencil while resting on the middle finger.
 The 4th and 5th fingers are tucked into the palm of the hand and help to stabilize the hand on the table.

 Dynamic Tripod Grasp

-If you would like to get printable cards of all these hand grasps, complete with descriptions and photos, you can check out my hand grasp development cards here.
 There is a digital and printed version available.
 They are great to have on hand in your classroom as you evaluate students.
 Or in your home or therapy sessions as a handy resource and reminder.

 Typical Hand Grasp Development Cards,